A Trip to Spain: An Amazing Country

 Blessed with one of the best climates on the European continent, spring, fall and early summer are the most pleasant times to visit Spain.
 In contrast, summers (June, July, and August) can be quite hot, especially in the southern part of the country; the northern and coastal areas tend to be milder.

 The majority of the Spanish population is Roman Catholic, although the influence of secularism after the death of Franco has increasingly risen.
-The Catholic church continues to have some economic and political ties with the government, although the social views of many Spaniards have adapted to postmodern times.
+The Catholic church continues to have some economic and political ties with the government.
+However, the social views of many Spaniards have adapted to postmodern times.
 But significant cultural events often still revolve around the church, such as holidays, patron saint days, and weddings and baptisms.

-What to Wear on a Trip to Spain
+What to Wear on a Trip to Spain?

 People wear casual clothing most of the time, and street fashion in Spain can be quite stylish.
 Baggy clothes like oversized sweatshirts or yoga pants are best avoided in order not to give a sloppy, unkempt impression.
 Men are expected to wear jackets at some classy restaurants.
-Swimsuits should be confined to the pools and beaches.
+Swimsuits should be limited to the pools and beaches.